DCM Grading Rubric

 • Consistency scoring: High agreement between passes indicates higher confidence in the final grade

-Every card undergoes a rigorous multi-phase evaluation examining dozens of individual inspection points across corners, edges, surface, and centering — all performed three times for maximum accuracy.
+Every card runs through a multi-phase evaluation covering dozens of inspection points across corners, edges, surface, and centering.
+Then we do it twice more.

 Phase 0: Pre-Grading Verification